darongkit/Toppan_Tech_Challenge/readme.txt

 Postman was used to test the api response.
-    refer to the postman_api_requests json file for reference.
+    refer to the postman_api_requests json file for reference. if prompted "Unauthorized Access", go to 'authrization' tab and input username and password users, password: daryl-123456, admin-admin
     To use the json file:
         Import file into your postman software.
         If not installed, install postman from official website.